The journey to the automated cell biology lab of the future

 How to design an automation roadmap that’s achievable, impactful, and futureproofed

-The idea that open, integrated automation can revolutionise processes at an enterprise level is far from new.
+The idea that open, integrated automation can revolutionize processes at an enterprise level is far from new.
 On factory floors around the world, humans and robots are working side by side every day.

 However, where car manufacturers are about consistency and predictability, labs are about discovery and change.
 This is why many in the life sciences industry have hesitated to borrow such rigid production techniques.